Catholic Extension: History

-Father Francis Kelley, a priest from Lapeer, Michigan, first envisioned Catholic Extension in 1904.
+Francis Kelley, a priest from Lapeer, Michigan, first envisioned Catholic Extension in 1904.
 Through his travels, he discovered places and communities that were struggling to keep the Catholic faith alive and growing.
-The Archbishop of Chicago, James Edward Quigley, agreed to help Father Kelley launch this new organization.
+The Archbishop of Chicago, James Edward Quigley, agreed to help Kelley launch this new organization.
 As a result, the Catholic Church Extension Society was organized on October 18, 1905.
 Temporary headquarters were established in Lapeer, Michigan, where a charter was granted to the society by the state of Michigan on December 25, 1905.

 In January 1907, society headquarters were moved to Chicago, and the president was transferred to that archdiocese.
-On June 7, 1907, Catholic Extension received its first papal approval by an Apostolic Letter of Pope Pius X addressed to the Archbishop of Chicago.
+On June 7, 1907, Catholic Extension received its first papal approval by an apostolic letter of Pope Pius X addressed to the Archbishop of Chicago.
 Almost exactly three years later, on June 9, 1910, the Pope issued a brief by which the society was raised to the dignity of a canonical institution directly under his own guidance and protection.
-By the terms of this brief, the Archbishop of Chicago will always remain chancellor of the Society, and the president must be appointed by the Pope himself.
-The President's term of office is not more than five years.
+By the terms of this brief, the Archbishop of Chicago will always remain chancellor of the society, and the president must be appointed by the Pope himself.
+The president's term of office is not more than five years.
 The board of governors has the right to propose three names to the Holy See for this office, and to elect, according to their laws, all other officers of the society.

 Mission dioceses generally are rural, cover a large geographic area, and have limited personnel and pastoral resources.
 Since 1905, the society has given more than $500 million to 94 mission dioceses across the country.
 Extension has been active in Puerto Rico for over 100 years, funding about 1,400 building projects.